bobbingwide/oik-bwtrace/readme.txt

 * Information about deprecated logic
 * Information related to Errors, Warnings and Notices

+New in v3.4.0

+* Experimental Performance trace option

 New in v3.3.0

 * Optionally traces plugin load times